knatten/combining-static-libraries-to-shared/README.md

 that happened to be in the same section as needed functions) from the static library.

 So if you want to build a shared library from a bunch of static libraries, object libraries might be the way to go.

+## Problems

+Normally, if a static library `lib1` depends on `lib2`, and you link a binary `bin` against `lib1`, you get both `lib1` and `lib2` passed to the linker for `bin`, which is what you want.
+For object libraries, you only get `lib1` on the command line.
+So in case of a dependency tree, this does not work well at all.

+This has been a known problem for years, for instance in [this issue](https://gitlab.kitware.com/cmake/cmake/-/issues/18090).
+What's holding them back is that it's an error to link twice to the same symbol in `.o` files, but if you link twice to the same symbol in `.a` files, it just picks the first one it finds.
+So if `lib1` and `lib2` both depend on `lib3`, it's no problem to link a binary `bin` which depends on `lib1` and `lib2` and then gets `lib3` from both of them.
+But if these are all object libraries, `bin` now gets the object files from `lib3` passed multiple times, which is an error.